 With his cut list in tow, it was outside to cut away.
 Straight cuts were pretty straightforward.
 He measured and marked the cement boards:

 Then scored them using a basic utility knife (5 or 6 scores seemed to do the trick) and snapped the board.

 Back upstairs with a stack of cut cement boards to screw them onto the strapping then measure/sketch another set.
 Lather, rinse, repeat.

 This part of the project seemed to take the longest since Colby was trying to sneak in a few boards here and a few boards there in the fringe hours.
 One of the biggest challenges of DIYing and renovating, especially with young children, is you rarely get a large chunk of time to do projects.
 But it’s amazing how it all adds up when you log 20 minutes before work and another 20 minutes before dinner.
 It took a Sunday and four before/after work sessions to install the cement boards.

 To Waterproof Or Not Waterproof The Cement Board

 Deciding whether or not to waterproof cement board is a very common conundrum in the home improvement and DIY world.
 Just Google it and see what kind of mixed messages are out there!
 I remember when we renovated the guest bathroom we spent a considerable amount of time researching this topic.
 The jury really is out on whether or not this is necessary.

-We made a decision based on the cement board manufacturer’s recommendations.
-James Hardie doesn’t require waterproofing but does suggest consulting local building codes.
+According to the cement board manufacturer, James Hardie, the product doesn’t require waterproofing but does suggest consulting local building codes.
 Some codes require it, some don’t.
-In our area, we don’t have general building codes to abide by and we chose not to waterproof.
+In our area, we don’t have general building codes to abide by.

 Bathroom Renovation Next Steps